 Miramonte Reservoir Campground

 Families and individuals who share a love of catching fish and crawdads will fall in love with Miramonte Reservoir’s scenic campgrounds.
-Each site is close to the boat ramp to ensure that your time is well-spent enjoying the water.
+Each site is close to the boat ramp to ensure that your time is well spent enjoying the water.
 It’s located within the Dan Noble State Wildlife Area, so you’ll need a valid hunting or fishing license to use the facilities.

 - Closest Town: Norwood (19mi)

-- Specs: Free primitive campground
+- Specs: Free primitive campground; first-come, first-serve

 - Amenities: Vault toilets, covered pavilions, boat ramp access, nearby fishing and crawdad catching, hiking trails